iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 This approach minimizes conflicts, simplifies tracking changes, and eases the process of reviewing pull requests.
 It also aligns with best practices for quality assurance, as changes are isolated and can be managed independently, avoiding the delays that come with resolving merge conflicts and rebasing.

-In essence, a well-structured IaC setup respects separation of concerns, minimizes merge conflicts, and facilitates both maintenance and scalability.
+In essence, a well-structured IaC setup respects the separation of concerns, minimizes merge conflicts, and facilitates both maintenance and scalability.

 ## Automated Testing